 - Begin by preparing your soap mold so that it is ready when your soap is ready to be mixed and poured.
 Cut out a piece of cardboard so you can use it as a cover for your mold

-- Weigh out your distilled water into a non aluminium container (Plastic Jug or stainless steel)
+- Weigh out your distilled water and your sodium hydroxide into 2 separate non aluminium containers (Plastic Jug or stainless steel)

 - When the temperature of the both the lye solution and oils reaches 35 degrees Celsius or less, it is time to mix them.

-- Gently pour the lye solution into your oils and mix with a with a wooden spoon until just-combined.
+- Gently pour the lye solution into your oils and mix.

 - Pour your soap into the mould.
 Cover, wrap with a towel and put away for 24 hours.